PCIe400 generic readout board qualification test: Phase determinism

-The \txclk signal, corresponding to clock generated by the transceiver logic, can not be used to measure the phase of the output serial stream due to non-deterministic internal alignment.
-Instead, the transceiver operates in serial-loopback and the recovered clock (\rxclk) measures the image of the transmitted signal.
-Figure~\ref{fig:meas1} illustrates the receiver determinism test: after intentionally shifting the transmitted data pattern by one bit and repeating the receiver synchronization, the phase of the recovered clock is displaced by exactly one unit interval, as expected.
+The transmitter clock cannot be used to measure the phase of the transmitter stream due to non-deterministic internal alignment.
+Instead, we operate the transceiver in serial-loopback and synchronize the recovered clock to obtain an image of the transmitter stream.
+Synchronization is achieved by performing receiver resets until the word frontier matches with a fixed 32b~fixed pattern transmitted.
+Figure~\ref{fig:meas1} illustrates the ability to observe transmitter phase shift using this mechanism.